 2. Export as SQL Server Compatible Script

 It all depends on the user in which format he/she wants the recovered data file.

 Users can also check the “With the only schema” & “With Schema & Data” option according to its need.

 Step 5:- At last, click on Export button.

-In this article, we have discussed SQL Server database corruption causes such as power failure, sudden shutdown, hardware failure, malware attacks etc. Besides this, we also illustrate types of database corruption in SQL Server.
-We have also covered various prevention for the SQL server system database corruption.
+In this article, we have discussed SQL database corruption causes such as power failure, sudden shutdown, hardware failure, malware attacks etc. Besides this, we also illustrate types and prevention for the database corruption in SQL Server.

 There are multiple reasons for corrupting SQL data such as: